Gene Williams (American football)

-Gene Williams (né Eugene Williams; born October 14, 1968) is a former NFL guard who played nine seasons in the NFL from 1991 to 1999.
+Gene Williams (né Eugene Williams; born October 14, 1968) is an American former professional football guard who played nine seasons in the National Football League (NFL) from 1991 to 1999.
+He was selected 121st overall by the Miami Dolphins in the fifth round of the 1991 NFL draft.
 He started in Super Bowl XXXIII for the Atlanta Falcons.
 He played his high school football at Creighton Preparatory School in Omaha, Nebraska.
 His team went undefeated and won the Class A state title his senior year.